icookycom/IDM-Midpoint-POC-Employments-and-Positions/Docker/Readme.md

 Password: Test5ecr3t<br>
 <br>
 ATTENTION: Script ninja.sh provided by Midpoint developers for import/export does not work now propertly, it does not import systemconfig settings like objectCollectionView.
-So on Midpoint first startt do:<br>
+So on Midpoint first start do:<br>
-1. In admin GUI go to CONFIGURATTION/System/Admin GUI Configuration/Edit raw<br>
+1. In Admin GUI go to CONFIGURATTION/System/Admin GUI Configuration/Edit raw<br>
 And add befor<br>
 &lt;/objectCollectionViews&gt;<br>
 code from this file<br>
 <a href ="https://github.com/icookycom/IDM-Midpoint-POC-Employments-and-Positions/blob/main/Docker/add_after_run_midpoint_objectcollectionviews.xml">./add_after_run_midpoint_objectcollectionviews.xml</a><br>
-2. In admin GUI go to CONFIGURATTION/System/Sistem Configuration/Edit raw<br>
+2. In Admin GUI go to CONFIGURATTION/System/Sistem Configuration/Edit raw<br>
 And add after<br>
 &lt;internals&gt;<br>
 code from this file<br>